syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 # ejMediaPlayer

-Media player is a HTML5 component which is used to embed a media in a web page such as web videos, YouTube and audio files.
+Media player is a HTML5 component that is used to embed web videos, YouTube, and audio files in web pages.

 #### Syntax